CarrickC/COMP90024-23S1-A2/SUDO_Data/README.md

 # Repository Readme
 This repository contains a collection of data files related to various socio-economic and demographic characteristics.
-All the data files were last updated 1 hour ago as part of the SUDO data update.

 Below is a brief description of each file: